jamesrw94/UoB_group_project/System_Implementation/README.md

   get_both_random("Brexit",res);
 });
 ```
+We also create a number of bespoke functions in the api.js to retrieve and store relevant data, such as get_both_random(), as used in the code snippet above, and which returns two random tweets.

 ### Connecting to the Database ###

-To achieve our second backend objective, to provide the front end with randomised tweets, we needed two tweets to be called from our database to appear at the same time.
+To achieve our second backend objective (providing the front end with randomised tweets) we needed two tweets to be called from our database to appear at the same time.
 Initially, we were having problems coordinating two callbacks to arrive at the front end at the same time as we needed each of the api calls to be for different newspapers.
 We solved this problem by using a Promise which allowed us to make separate calls to mongoose in the backend but package them up into a list for the frontend before sending back the request.
 This function can be seen below.

 ```
 async function get_both_random(topic,res){